Here is a great post I saw today of what Millennials want out of the real estate process. Why should you care? Zillow says they make up 55% of buyers!

 One last thing I thought was funny.
 One of the test questions involved my home town in Iowa – Onawa.
 Population 3000.
 What are the odds of that???
 I thought it was destiny that I should become a Drone Pilot, aka DronebyCone.

 Insurance.
 To work with FloorPlanOnline, you need insurance.
 I would imagine the larger brokerages will require some kind of coverage as well.
 I am investigating options, including a possibility to have an overall umbrella policy to cover all activities within our network.
 I was told this group www.modelaircraft.org comes with $2.5 million of liability insurance, but when you look at the details, it DOES NOT cover business pursuits.
 So investigating other options.
-I found an app called Verifly where you can buy insurance on demand for $10 for 1 hour within 1/2 mile radius of your flight.
+I found an app called Verifly where you can buy insurance on demand for $10-$25 for 1 hour within 1/2 mile radius of your flight (price varies based on where you are and the risk to them).
 So this might be a good option starting out.
 I have read some other posts that insurance can run $800 to $1000 per year and one of our providers mentioned a renewal bill for $1500!
 So, price accordingly!
 Your break even on number of jobs at $10 each for insurance is 120 or so…

 Preflight Checklist.
 As I am helping out as the PIC before our Seattle provider Christine gets certified, my first job was to be today.
 Well, like a good certified PIC, I first checked the airspace, and low and behold, the area I was going to shoot in is a class D space that is controlled from the ground to 2500 feet!
 So, I had to refresh myself on the process AND get approval from the Renton ATC.
 Note…the new process is you have to submit an airspace authorization through the FAA’s website.
 There is a small UAV button on the main page that takes you to this form https://www.faa.gov/uas/request_waiver/ you have to fill out IF you need airspace authorization.
 So I thought I would just include this in a checklist that could be used every time.
 See my Checklist.
 Feel free to print it out or request a copy.